 If you choose membership in the union or the agency fee, you only have to complete the application form one time.
 SEIU will maintain your chosen status from semester to semester even if you do not teach for one or several semesters.
 Your information will remain in the Georgetown payroll database if you selected payroll deduction to pay union dues or the agency fee.

-You need to complete the application form again only in one of two circumstances.
+You need to complete the application form again only in one of three circumstances.

-If you seek an exemption: This request must be submitted each semester you are employed at Georgetown because it is necessary to verify that the status on which the exemption is based has not changed.
+2. If you request an exemption: This request must be submitted each semester you are employed at Georgetown because it is necessary to verify that the status on which the exemption is based has not changed.

 For more information, read FAQ #3.